mapeveri/django-musette/README.rst

 Forum for Django framework.

-NOTA: This application is under development.
+NOTE: This application is under development.
 It is not recommended to use in a production environment.

 Installing
 ----------